KazukiFunamoto/Diversity_Fairness_Testing/README.md

 Each major folder (`all_results/`, `fairness_testings/`, and `retraining/`) contains its own `README.md` file.
 Please refer to the corresponding `README.md` in each folder for more information.

+## License

+This code is licensed under the MIT License.
+During the double-blind review period, the copyright holder is anonymized as "Anonymous."